WebDevByDesign/Noteworthy/README.md

 ## Usage
 Use this app to create and record notes for future reference.
 ## Installation
 Ensure you are in the integrated terminal, of the location you would like this app to be ran at.
-Then, clone the NoteWorthy repository.
+Then, clone the Noteworthy repository.
 On your command line- run the following line of code to install all required packages:
 >
  ```npm i```
  >